 - How will the packaging contribute to the image of the product?

 - How will the product be displayed?

 What are the environmental requirements?

-- Not only is there an increasing volume of regulation to take into account, but many customers prefer environmentally responsible suppliers and products.
+- Many customers prefer environmentally responsible suppliers and products.

 - Are you minimising wasteful packaging?